qpdf/qpdf/README.md

 # Licensing terms of embedded software

 qpdf makes use of zlib and jpeg libraries for its functionality.
 These packages can be downloaded separately from their own download locations.
-If the optional GnuTLS or OpenSSL crypto providers are enabled, then GnuTLS and/or OpenSSL are also required.
+If the optional GnuTLS, MbedTLS or OpenSSL crypto providers are enabled, then GnuTLS, MbedTLS and/or OpenSSL are also required.

 Please see the [NOTICE](NOTICE.md) file for information on licenses of embedded software.